SergeiSkv/AiBsCleaner/README.md

 wg.Wait()  // Deadlock
 ```

+## Why We Don't Replace Linters

+We focus on what standard linters don't cover: **performance optimization**.

 ## Contributing

-Found new AI bullshit patterns?
+Found new performance issues?
 Add them!

 1. Fork the repo
-2. Add your detector in `detector/`
+2. Add your detector in `analyzer/`
+3. Make sure it doesn't duplicate standard linters
-3. Add tests (yes, we test our BS detectors)
+4. Add tests
-4. Submit PR with examples of BS you found
+5. Submit PR with examples

 ## Disclaimer